About Bidirectional Conveyors and What They’re Used For

 On the loading end, you might have anything from a series of robotics pulling from another production step to employees dumping parts manually with totes.
 Or a hopper feeder might be dropping batches of parts as it collects them from a previous process.
 When it comes to escapement, bidirectional conveyors can accommodate a range of secondary operations such as robotic pick-off, induction heaters, presses, accumulation tables, automation cells, and much more.

 4. They’re Non-Marring and Non-Intrusive

 Quality is important — not just in terms of the end product but also in terms of its parts.
-That’s why bidirectional conveyors are non-marring, as they don’t cause any damage, wear, or another negative impact on parts as they move along its belts.
+That’s why bidirectional conveyors are non-marring, as in they don’t cause any damage, wear, or other negative impact on parts as they move along its belts.
 This ensures that both the part and the final product are produced to high-quality standards.

 Additionally, bidirectional conveyors are low-noise.
 Production environments can be extremely loud depending on what is being produced, and many workers are required to wear personal protective equipment (PPE) to address this, ranging from eyewear to hearing protection.
 While other machines may require these protective measures for facility workers, bidirectional conveyors will certainly not be a contributor.

 Is It Time to Improve Your Production Environment?

 Conveyor systems are critical for moving parts throughout a production environment.
 Bidirectional conveyors take this important function and add a significant amount of flexibility, making companies’ processes more efficient and customized to their unique needs.
 If your organization has been looking to streamline its production chain, improve the quality of your product or parts, and benefit from equipment that works relentlessly for your business for years with minimal service needs, we’d love to hear from you.